Back to Blog

 Step 3: Acknowledge the Request

-Send a confirmation within 10 business days (California requirement, good practice for all states).
-Your acknowledgment should confirm receipt, state the type of request, provide an expected completion date, and note any additional steps needed from the consumer.
+For a California request to know, delete, or correct, send confirmation within 10 business days.
+Your acknowledgment should confirm receipt, state the type of request, provide an expected completion date, and note any additional verification step.
+Opt-out and limit requests use the separate 15-business-day maximum in the matrix above.

 Step 4: Locate and Process the Data